bioimage-io/bioengine/slides/i2k-2023-bioengine-workshop.md

 From Images to Knowledge Conference - 2023

-## Web- and AI-powered Bioimage Analysis with the BioEngine
+## Scaling AI-powered Bioimage Analysis with the BioEngine

 Wei OUYANG, Jeremy Metz